simonschoe/simon/content/project/ai-transparency/index.md

 #### Data

-The underlying data includes the full history of commits and model cards through 2023-09-30.
+The underlying data includes the full history of commits and model cards through 2023-09-30 for all repositories with at least 3 likes (as of November 2023).
 The full commit histories (including the available model cards) have been scraped from the Hugging Face Hub.
 All model card features are extracted using Regex.
 Like statistics are retrieved via the public Hub API.